 Claire acted impressed.
 “Sounds like you have a Bj.D by now.”

 “Oh, you can just call me Doctor Blow.
-Hey, if you want any pointers, I can send you a list of my favorite clips.
+Hey, if you want any pointers, I can send you a list of my favorite clips from sites such as sexfreehd.xxx.
 I mean, I’ve never done one, but I could probably teach a class by now.
 Isn’t that ironic?”